-Our interns rotate through surgery, medicine and anaesthesia (with time spent in ambulatory and reproduction additionally) on a weekly schedule.
+Our interns rotate through surgery, medicine, anaesthesia/lameness, ambulatory and night shift on a weekly schedule.
 Interns assist the veterinarians in appointments, surgeries and emergencies.
 Interns are assigned to in hospital cases, with monitoring and care of these patients as a high priority.
 Interns receive training in anaesthesia, and then during the year rotate through with the technicians to cover after-hours emergencies.
-Once trained in anesthesia the focus of the weekly anesthesia rotation is shifted to ambulatory/reproduction/lameness appointments.
+Once trained in anesthesia the focus of the weekly anesthesia rotation is shifted to lameness and other appointments.
+There is the opportunity for interns to spend time at the reproductive centre with the board certified veterinarian there if desired.
 Within the first few months interns have gained enough experience that they can start taking in day time emergencies on their own with a veterinarian as a back-up.
-Interns are responsible for night time treatment of in hospital cases on their night on call.
+Interns are responsible for night time treatment of in hospital cases on their nights on call.
 Stall rounds and journal/topic rounds are aimed to increase intern’s knowledge base.
 The internship is affiliated with the University of Calgary and thus interns attend grand rounds (once a month), assist with teaching labs (4 times in the year), and have the opportunity to do a research project.
 Our interns do work long hard hours, but have an exceptional opportunity to be involved in all facets of equine practice.

 If you are interested in the internship program we encourage you to come for an externship during your 4th year of veterinary school to give us a chance to meet you and for you to see the practice.
 To apply for the internship, please submit the following items to Dr. Jennifer Fowlie via email Internship@MooreEquine.ca or mail to 260048A Writing Creek Crescent, Rocky View County, AB, Canada T4A 0M9: